2023 Best Mechanical Engineering Bachelor's Degree Schools in Idaho

 Full Mechanical Engineering at University of Idaho Report

-A rank of #3 on this year’s list means Boise State University is a great place for mechanical engineering students working on their bachelor’s degree.
-Boise State is a fairly large public school located in the midsize city of Boise.
+Out of the 4 schools in Idaho that were part of this year’s ranking, Boise State University landed the # 3 spot on the list.
+Boise State is a fairly large public school located in the city of Boise.

 On average, ME graduates from Boise State take out $26,250 in student loans while working on their Bachelor's Degree.